This ebook by Howard Culbertson was originally published by what is now The Foundry for the NMI mission book series under ISBN number 083-411-4186.

 Even when they've finished, those villagers won't have much of a road.
 It'll just be a dirt trail chopped into a mountainside.
 Still, four-wheel-drive vehicles can soon get to those villages.
 A road will make it possible for those rural Haitians to get farm products to market and sick people to hospitals.
 They'll be able to get building materials back to their village.
 An access road also increases the chance that the government will be able to serve that village's education and health needs.

 Pictures of starving children can tug at your heartstrings.
-Living conditions in third world countries can be wretched.
-Every three days hunger kills as many people as would a small nuclear bomb.
+Living conditions in third-world countries can be wretched.
+Every three days, hunger kills as many people as would a small nuclear bomb.
 Maybe you've sent money somewhere because such a need touched you.
 Even while mailing your check, however, you wished that your church was doing something to meet that need.

-Many groups begging for your relief dollars have high fund-raising costs.
+Many groups pleading for your relief dollars have high fund-raising costs.
 Those have to come out of your gift.
 These costs, plus their administrative expenses, reduce the amount of your gift actually going to the need.
 The Church of the Nazarene is different.
-Some of our special offerings go 100 percent to the need.
+Many of our special offerings go 100 percent to the need.
 These include Alabaster, Radio, Work and Witness, Missionary Health Care, Missionary Christmas Fund, and Approved Specials items.
-All fund-raising costs and administrative expenses for these come from World Evangelism Fund.
+All fund-raising costs and administrative expenses for these come from the World Evangelism Fund.

 Our Compassionate Ministries funds are handled a little differently.
 Some administrative costs are taken out of these offerings.
 Even then, our fund-raising costs are minimal.
 For one thing, most fund-raising is done by volunteers from local NMI groups.
 More than that, World Evangelism Fund pays many of the administrative expenses of running Nazarene programs.
 Missionary salaries are just one example of this.
 Why pay those costs again?
 Funnel your giving through the Church of the Nazarene.
 Don't pay administrative costs twice!